riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 - need to allow for large price movements
 - need to let the coin grow and only then consolidate profit
 - somehow need to let big swings happen and only CLOSE DOWN the SL once we have made sufficient money, still maintaining some room for upside
 - Like if I gained 50% I don't want to lose it, I can be satisfied with the trade and drop it you know

 - How about flagging "number of times tp hit" so we can adjust logic every time with some map?
 Need to think about where configurations live though
 - Add % at the end of the Coin: debug logic

 - the signalsamplemod is also checking on a short timeframe so if we want to test a longer timeframe must do it on both. which is annoying
 - Also wanna change pausebotmod to actually comptue the average of the 3 markets and set a min bound to consider "paused"

+# Trading Strategy

+- Buy coins based on price movement upwards
+- Buy coins based on technical indicators
+- Ability to split the two strategies